ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S4_terraform-04_Modules_Import/README.md

 terraform state list
 ```

-- Go to the terminal and run the command `terraform plan` and `terraform apply`.
+- Go to the terminal and run the commands `terraform plan` and `terraform apply`.

 ```bash
 terraform plan